Omega 3 fatty acids

-Omega 3 is a very popular supplement available in the form of fish liver oil capsules extracted from fatty fish like salmons and sardines.
-According to a latest research, about 19 million people in USA consume some kind of omega 3 supplements on daily basis.
+Omega 3 is a popular supplement available in the form of fish liver oil capsules extracted from fatty fish like salmons and sardines.
+According to a latest research, about 19 million people in the USA consume some kind of omega 3 supplements daily.

-In this article we will summarize everything you need to know about Omega 3 fatty acids, how they work and what their effects are as a brain stimulant in consumers.
+This article will summarize everything you need to know about Omega 3 fatty acids, how they work, and their effects as a brain stimulant in consumers.
 So, let’s hop right in.

 What are Omega 3 fatty acids?

-These are essential extraneous fats, which mean that our body needs them but cannot make them on its own.
-These play a vital role in cell membrane formation and are essential for generating some hormones in the body.
+These are essential extraneous fats, which means that our body needs them but cannot make them on its own.
+These play a vital role in cell membrane formation and are essential for generating a few hormones in the body.
 There are three categories of these fatty acids;

 - Eicosapentaenoic acid or EPA present in fish oil

 - Docosahexaenoic acid or DHA present in fish oil

 - Alpha-linolenic acid or ALA present in plants

 While omega-3 fatty acids’ benefits can no longer be denied, their cellular mechanism of action remains elusive.
 The omega-3 fatty acids action is a complex phenomenon and involves several signaling pathways.
 Here are a few theories on some of the possible cellular mechanisms by which the omega 3 fatty acids may function.

 These polyunsaturated fatty acids play multiple roles.
 Therefore, they are likely to act through different mechanisms.
 There are 4 possible mechanisms by which omega 3s can act in a cell or tissue to perform their physiological actions: